Mirror symmetry for log Calabi-Yau surfaces I: Modified Mumford degenerations

 \subsection{Broken lines}

-We continue to fix a rational surface with anti-canonical cycle $(Y,D)$ as usual, giving $(B,\Sigma)$, as well as a monoid $P$, a $P$-convex function $\varphi$ on $B$, $J\subset P$ an ideal with $\sqrt{J}=J$, and a scattering diagram $\foD$ for this data.
-As explained in the previous section, $\foD$ determines an {\it instanton-corrected} deformation $X^o_{I,\foD}$ of $\bV_n^o$.
-As explained in \S \ref{firstoverview}, this extends to a deformation of $\bV_n$ if and only if the coordinate functions $x_i$ on $\bV^o_n$ lift to $X^o_{I,\foD}$.
-The symplectic heuristic suggests a natural way of producing such lifts.
-Translated into algebraic geometry this leads to the notion of {\it broken line}.
+We continue to fix a rational surface with anti-canonical cycle $(Y,D)$ as usual, $D$ having an arbitrary number of irreducible components, giving $(B,\Sigma)$, as well as a monoid $P$, a multivalued $P$-convex function $\varphi$ on $B$, $J\subset P$ an ideal with $\sqrt{J}=J$, and a scattering diagram $\foD$ for this data.
+Broken lines were introduced in \cite{G09} and their theory was further developed in \cite{CPS}.

 \begin{definition} Let $B$ be an integral affine manifold.
 An integral affine map $\gamma:(t_1,t_2)\rightarrow B$ from an open interval $(t_1,t_2)$ is a continuous map such that for any integral affine coordinate chart $\psi:U\rightarrow \RR^n$ of $B$, $\psi\circ \gamma:\gamma^{-1}(U)\rightarrow \RR^n$ is integral affine, i.e., is given by $t\mapsto t v+b$ for some $v\in \ZZ^n$ and $b\in \RR^n$.